 Meanwhile, we find that corruption in Arkham Asylum is still alive and well, and of course, we see the Joker taking full advantage of that to escape from his prison cell.
 Two things are made clear straightaway: one, the Joker absolutely hates Jack Napier for taking all the fun out of Gotham and two, Joker knows what the Wayne family secret is.
 He’s ready to reveal the truth, but not without some help.

 Joker recruits Azrael to help him take down Bruce Wayne.
-Azrael has been considered both a Bat-ally and villain in his history as a character, and it seems that in Murphy’s Bat-Saga he is not going to be an ally.
+Azrael has been considered both an ally to Batman and a villain in his history as a character, and it seems that in Murphy’s Bat-Saga he is not going to be an ally.
 At the time Joker finds him, Azrael is in a very sick, vulnerable and unstable state.
 Joker takes advantage of that and tells him that he is the rightful heir to Gotham and must reclaim what the Waynes took from him.
-There’s not a lot of Azrael in this issue, but there’s no doubt he’ll be playing a bigger and more brutal role in the issues to come.
+There’s not a lot of Azrael in this first issue, but there’s no doubt he’ll be playing a bigger and more brutal role in the issues to come.

-Batman: Curse of the White Knight #1 by Sean Murphy and Matt Hollingsworth is now available in print and as a digital download.
+Batman: Curse of the White Knight #1 by Sean Murphy and Matt Hollingsworth is now available on DC UNIVERSE INFINITE.

-Lissete Gonzalez writes about film, TV and comics for DCComics.com and is a contributor to Couch Club, our weekly television column.
+Lissete Gonzalez writes about film, TV and comics for DCComics.com and is an occasional contributor to Couch Club, our ongoing television column.
 Look for her on Twitter at @lissete74.